All Blogs

 Surveyors evaluate how well your facility meets the regulatory requirements for resident care.

-They review the care plans your nursing home staff provides to residents, verifying if they align with professional standards of practice.
+They review the care plans your nursing home staff provides to residents and verify if they align with professional standards of practice.

 They also check if your facility organizes activities that can improve physical, mental, and psychosocial well-being.